biola/rack-cas/README.markdown

     require 'rack/fake_cas'
     use Rack::FakeCAS

+If you are using Rails, FakeCAS is automatically used in the test environment by default.
+If you would like to activate it in any other environment, add the following to the corresponding `config/environments/<env>.rb`:

+    config.rack_cas.fake = true

 Then you can simply do the following in your integration tests in order to log in.

     visit '/restricted_path'